A bunch of broccoli on a green surface

 LIFESTYLE ADJUSTMENTS:

-Morning Elixir: Start the day with a glass of warm water with lemon or apple cider vinegar to support the liver and aid in cleansing.
+Morning Elixir: Beginning the day with a glass of warm water, optionally with lemon or a splash of apple cider vinegar, can gently stimulate digestion and support liver function, helping your qi begin the day with smoother movement.

 DIET + NUTRITION